Address: 420 Weber St. N. Unit #102

 Minimum IELTS (General) overall score 6 with a breakdown of Listening: 6, Writing: 6, Reading: 6 and Speaking: 6

-After 30 minutes of free consultation with one of the licensed immigration consultants, the applicant signs a service agreement, receives a list of programs (based on his/her background and study plan) to choose a desired one.
-Afterwards, depending on the learning institution it takes up to 45 days to get admission from the school (College, University), and finally, within 20 days receives the student visa.
+After 30 minutes of a free consultation with one of the licensed immigration consultants, the applicant signs a service agreement, receives a list of programs (based on his/her background and study plan) to choose a desired one.
+Afterward, depending on the learning institution it takes up to 45 days to get admission from the school (College, University), and finally, within 20 days receives the student visa.

 Yes.
 Every person with a valid passport can apply.

 The process starts with 30 minutes free consultation with the licensed Canadian immigration consultant and depending on the program ends in the different time period, obtaining Permanent Resident Card, Citizenship.